 Liberal Arts Degrees With a Global Focus

 The Elliott School offers Bachelor of Arts degrees in international affairs, Asian studies, Latin American and Hemispheric studies, and Middle East studies.
 The school also offers a Bachelor of Science in international affairs.
-All students complete a core curriculum of courses in the liberal arts — humanities, social sciences, math, science and foreign languages — during the first two years of study.
+All students complete a core curriculum of courses in the liberal arts — humanities, social sciences, math, science and language — during the first two years of study.
 In the third and fourth years, students take coursework underscoring international issues within their chosen field.

 University General Education Requirements